movementlabsxyz/MIP/MIP/mip-125/README.md

 ## Abstract

-This document describes the existing configurable APR reward system for validators.
+This document describes the existing configuration of the APR reward system for validators.
 The system allows setting validator rewards to a specific annual percentage rate through genesis configuration, with automatic conversion to per-epoch reward rates.
 The implementation leverages existing infrastructure including genesis configuration, VM conversion logic, and staking framework components.

 > **Note on Terminology**: The codebase uses `rewards_apy_percentage` in variable names and comments, but the actual calculation implements **APR** (Annual Percentage Rate), not APY (Annual Percentage Yield).
 This is a terminology inconsistency in the codebase that we are stuck with for backward compatibility.